 Prescribing for children

-In many cases referred to MPS, errors occurred because the doctor failed to check the appropriateness of the drug and its route of administration in children or infants, or to prescribe the correct dose.
+At MPS we see many examples of errors occurring because a doctor failed to check the appropriateness of a drug and its route of administration for children or infants, or to prescribe the correct dose.

 Advice for safer paediatric prescribing

-- Refer to a paediatric formulary when appropriate.
+- Refer to a paediatric formulary when appropriate and always seek advice from colleagues if you are not sure.

 - When writing a prescription, include the child’s age and write the exact dose in weight and (if liquid) volume required for administration.

-- Always calculate doses on paper and, if possible, get a competent colleague to check your arithmetic.
+- Always calculate doses on paper and get a competent colleague to check your arithmetic.

-- For amounts less than 1 milligramme, prescribe in microgrammes to avoid confusion over the placing of decimal points.
+- If you are prescribing in very small amounts of less than 1 milligram, prescribe in micrograms (written out – not abbreviated) to avoid confusion over the placing of decimal points.

-Parents must always be warned about side-effects, particularly those that will be distressing to the child.
-It is also helpful to remind them of the importance of storing drugs in their labelled containers and out of the child’s sight and reach.
+Parents must always be warned about side-effects, particularly those that will be distressing to the child (eg, alopecia with cytotoxic drugs).
+It is also helpful to remind them of the importance of storing drugs in their labelled containers, and well out of children’s sight and reach.